-SLS is offering one Foundation class for the Summer 2017 session, two Foundation classes for the Fall 2017 semester, and three Foundation classes for the Spring 2018 semester: Sustainability, Technology, and Policy (PUBP3600) (Summer 2017, Fall 2017), Tech and Sustainable Communities (SLS 3110) (Fall 2017), Sustainable Communities and Systems (SLS 3120) (Spring 2018), Sustainable Urban Development (CP 2233) (Spring 2018), and Business Decisions for Sustainability and Shared Value (MGT 4803) (Spring 2018).
+SLS is offering two Foundation classes for the Fall 2018 semester, and three Foundation classes for the Spring 2019 semester: Sustainability, Technology, and Policy (PUBP3600) (Fall 2018), Tech and Sustainable Communities (SLS 3110) (Fall 2018), Foundations of Sustainable Systems (SLS 3120) (Spring 2019), Sustainable Urban Development (CP 2233) (Spring 2019), and Business Decisions for Sustainability and Shared Value (MGT 4803) (Spring 2019).

 Center for Serve Learn Sustain aims to promote climate action through collaboration with partners, exposure to events and opportunities, and distribution of educational material.
 The world is ever changing and as the years progress, we will find ourselves in a completely new environment.
 SLS wants to help answer questions surrounding climate action such as how will climate change affect marginal communities, how can climate action progress the UN Sustainable Development Goals, and many more.
 In this month's newsworthy section, we highlight climate action and the potential it has to make a monumental impact.

 Perhaps one of the most widely contested factors to propelling climate action is having knowledgeable and effective leadership.
 US News analyzes how a change in approach to climate leadership, one focused on equity, health, and justice, will be a major proponent to the effectiveness of climate action measures.
 The article highlights the contradiction of past versus present in answering what can be done to benefit our future.

 A Clever New Map Shows Which Chicago Neighborhoods are Most at Risk From Pollution